 The ETL process involves extracting data from a database, ERP solution, cloud application, or file system and transferring it to another database or data repository.
 The transformations performed on the data vary depending on the specific data management use case.
 However, common transformations include data cleansing, quality, aggregation, and reconciliation.

 Enterprise Information Integration (EII)

-This layer shields the consuming applications and business users from the complexities of connecting to disparate source systems having different formats, interfaces, and semantics.
-In other words, EII is a technology that allows developers and business users alike to treat a range of data sources as if they were one database and present the incoming data in new ways.
+This layer shields the consuming applications and business users from the complexities of connecting to multiple source systems having different formats, interfaces, and semantics.
+In other words, EII is a data integration approach that allows developers and business users to treat a range of data sources as if they were one database.
+This technology enables them to present incoming data in new ways.

 Enterprise Data Replication (EDR)

-In addition to these three key data integration technologies, enterprises with complex data management architectures also make use of Enterprise Application Integration (EAI), Change Data Capture (CDC), and other event-based and real-time technologies to keep up with the data needs of their business users.
+In addition to these three key data integration technologies, enterprises with complex data management architectures also use Enterprise Application Integration (EAI), Change Data Capture (CDC), and other event-based and real-time technologies to keep up with the data needs of their business users.